List of Mobile Suit Gundam SEED episodes: Mobile Suit Gundam SEED

 The series is compiled onto thirteen DVDs in Japan and ten DVDs in English-speaking countries.
 A five-minute epilogue was included on the final DVD of the Japanese and European release, but it was not included on the North American and Australian release.
+A series of HD remasters was released in 2012.

 Mobile Suit Gundam SEED: Special Edition

 Mobile Suit Gundam SEED: Special Edition, also known as Mobile Suit Gundam SEED: Movie, summarizes the fifty episode television series in three 95 minute episodes – much like the compilation movies for the original series, Zeta Gundam, and Turn A Gundam.
 The episodes contain a compilation of scenes from the television series and an additional twenty minutes of new footage.
 Only the first two episodes were broadcast in Japan, each episode split into two 55 minute parts.
 The Special Editions is available in Japan and North America on three DVDs or three PlayStation Portable UMDs.